Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 where the challenge lies.
 Having each chef cooking their specialised dishes would be good weak scaling: an effective use of your additional resources.
 Poor weak scaling will likely result from having your pastry chef doing the main dish.

+Weak scaling with HemeLB can be challenging to undertake as it is difficult to reliably guarantee an even division of work between processors for a given problem.
+This is due to the load partitioning algorithm used which must be able to deal with sparse and complex geometry shapes.